oracle-livelabs/apex/online-bookstore-app/14-ai-vision/14-ai-vision.md

 ### Downloads: Missed Previous Labs?
 Download and Install the Application

 If you're stuck or missed out on completing the previous labs, don't worry!
-Simply click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/obs-lab13.zip) to download the export file, which contains everything completed in the previous labs.
-To run the app, follow the steps described in the lab [Downloads: Download Instructions](?lab=download-instructions) from Task 2 to Task 7.
+Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/obs-lab13.zip) to download the export file, which contains everything completed in the previous labs.
+To run the app, follow the steps described in the [Appendix Lab: Download Instructions](?lab=download-instructions) from Task 2 to Task 7.

 ## Task 1: Integrating with Object Detection and Text Detection